 Links contained in this post and elsewhere on my website may include affiliate links.
 When you make a purchase through these links, I earn a commission at no additional cost to you.
 I only link to products and services that I love - and that I think you will love, too!

 Although you don’t need a lot of tools to start making herbal extracts and teas, it does help to have a few quality things like glass canning jars, a good kettle, and a sturdy coffee grinder.

 I’ve been studying herbalism in a focused way since I was 19.
-That translates to 14 years of formal study!
-Over the years, I’ve found that there are certain tools that get a lot of use when I make extracts, teas, and other herbal recipes at home.
-This list isn’t set in stone, of course – I’ve experimented a lot and my favorites are different now than even five or six years ago.
+That translates to 17 years of formal study!
+Over the years, I’ve found that certain tools get a lot of use when I make extracts, teas, and other herbal recipes at home.
+Of course, this list isn’t set in stone – I’ve experimented a lot and my favorites are different now than even five or six years ago.
 That’s part of the fun!

 I thought you might enjoy a peek at which specific tools I’ve ended up with and why, so I’ve given you a list of my favorites below.

-Sometimes I use affiliate marketing to support my writing here on the blog.
-Purchases made through the links below will give me a small commission that helps pay for website upkeep.
-Keep reading to discover my favorite tools of the trade and a few things that I personally find indispensable as an herbalist!
+Keep reading to discover my favorite tools of the trade and a few things that I find indispensable as an herbalist!

 There are definitely a few core tools that get more use than any of the others.
 Here are the mainstays of my home herbalist tool chest.
 I’ve found that the following are especially sturdy and versatile, so they are the ones I turn to the most.